 Clothes felt soft and smelled clean after use

 Pre-treating would be necessary for stained items

 You won't find any dyes, synthetic fragrances, harsh chemicals, or artificial brighteners on the ingredients list of this laundry detergent.
 Seventh Generation's Free & Clear Laundry Detergent is a USDA Certified Biobased Product, meaning at least 97 percent of its plant-based ingredients are biologically renewable.
 As a result, the formula is not only gentle on the skin but is also good for the environment.
-Plus, it's safe for use with a high-efficiency washing machine, so you can really double-down on your eco-friendly laundry routine.
+It's also safe for use with a high-efficiency washing machine, so you can really double down on your eco-friendly laundry routine.

 In The Lab, Seventh Generation left items smelling clean and feeling soft to the touch.
-Though, we found that it was not as effective on stains as some of its competitors.
+However, we found that it was not as effective on stains as some of its competitors.
 After washing, we could still see parts of stains left behind, so you would want to take extra care to pre-treat spots accordingly.
-Notably, the tester who had the most hands-on experience with this brand in The Lab also had experience using it at home, and came to its defense, explaining that they're personally very happy with it when they're able to pre-treat their clothes to their own preferences.
 If you're already savvy with stain removal methods and value an eco-friendly formula that's gentle on skin, then it's still very much worth your consideration.

 Price at time of publish: $15

 Type: Liquid | Size: 40 ounces | Number of Loads: 53 loads | Scent: Free & Clear